sLaYerUnleAsheD/100-days-of-code/log.md

 ### Day 1: April 05, 2022

-**Today's Progress**: Solved many questions on arrays, numpy and decision-making statements in Python and learned many different methods.
+**Today's Progress**: Solved many questions on arrays, numpy and decision-making statements in Python and learned many different methods.(PS: I'm new to Python so starting with problems on basic concepts)

 **Thoughts:** Yesterdays way of inserting expression in a string was very useful in solving sum problems and I had to research over print(f"") in python and some methods, so overall I learned many new things.